kylethebaker/gopaste/README.md

 ## Thanks

 Thanks for http://sprunge.us for the idea which I shamelessly copied.
 Thanks to prismjs for the awesome syntax highlighting.
-Thanks to Goriall Toolkit for the awesome Golang http extensions.
+Thanks to Gorilla Toolkit for the awesome Golang http extensions.

 ## Disclaimer